Updated September 15, 2023

-With fewer people clogging the famous walled city’s UNESCO-listed Old City Centre, strolling its pedestrianised streets becomes even easier to explore on foot.
+With fewer people piling into the UNESCO-listed Old City Centre, its pedestrianised streets become even easier to explore on foot.

-Outside the city walls, you can take the cable car up above Dubrovnik for a breath-taking panorama of its fortifications and orange-tiled roofs or hop on a boat to explore the nearby islands of Elaphiti, Mljet and Korcula.
+Outside the city’s famous walls, you can take the cable car up above Dubrovnik for a breathtaking panorama of its fortifications and orange-tiled roofs or hop on a boat to explore the nearby Elaphiti Islands.

-New York has to be one of the greatest shopping destinations in the world, so when better to enjoy Big Apple city break than in the run-up to Christmas?
+The Big Apple is one of the world’s greatest shopping destinations, so when better to enjoy a New York city break than in the run-up to Christmas?
 You could spend hours wandering around Macy’s – one of the largest department stores in the world – while in trendy SoHo you’ll be able to pick up some unique gifts you won’t find elsewhere.

-Other must-dos to tick off include visiting Central Park, trying out your ice-skating skills at the Rockefeller Centre and taking a trip on the Staten Island Ferry to see the Statue of Liberty.
+Other musts include visiting Central Park, ice-skating at the Rockefeller Centre and taking the free trip on the Staten Island Ferry to see the Statue of Liberty.

-Finally, why not take in a show on Broadway?
-‘Funny Girl’, ‘The Book of Mormon’ and ‘Hamilton’ are just a few of the many great productions on offer.
+Or, why not take in a show on Broadway?
+‘Moulin Rouge’, ‘The Book of Mormon’ and ‘Hamilton’ are just a few of the many great productions on now.